leehwui/RAGLite/README.md

 ![Elasticsearch](https://img.shields.io/badge/Elasticsearch-8.x-yellow?style=flat-square)
 ![Ollama](https://img.shields.io/badge/Ollama-Local%20LLMs-purple?style=flat-square)

-RAGLite is a lightweight, production-ready Retrieval-Augmented Generation (RAG) system that combines semantic search with large language models.
-Built for simplicity and performance, it enables you to create intelligent question-answering systems using your own documents and local AI models.
+RAGLite is a lightweight, production-ready Retrieval-Augmented Generation (RAG) system that combines semantic search with large language models. **Recently refactored into a clean, modular architecture** for better maintainability and extensibility.

 > **Note**: RAGLite is model-agnostic and works with any Ollama-compatible embedding and text generation models.
 The examples in this documentation use Qwen models, but you can use Llama, Mistral, or any other supported models.